Jeanne Pratt AC

 ‘It was rather a fun day, being robed and marching in with the academic procession.
 But I couldn't take myself too seriously.'

-Jeanne was especially pleased to have Vice-Chancellor Linda Kristjanson preside over the August ceremony ‘just a few months after she’d taken up the position in May of that year as the university’s first female vice-chancellor’.
+Jeanne was especially pleased to have former Vice-Chancellor Linda Kristjanson preside over the August ceremony ‘just a few months after she’d taken up the position in May of that year as the university’s first female vice-chancellor’.

 An enduring relationship

 The Pratt association with Swinburne endures.
 Visy still works with the university on supply-chain planning and manufacturing technology, while the Pratt Foundation continues to support NICA and other Swinburne programs.
 It’s not all about business or philanthropy – there’s a personal connection, too.

 ‘As universities go, barely 25 years since its beginning, it’s come a long way in a relatively short time.’

 ‘As universities go, barely 25 years since its beginning, it’s come a long way in a relatively short time,’ Jeanne says.
 She notes Swinburne has become a global institution.
 ‘The fact that it’s become a university of choice for so many students tells you something, too.
 One of my grandchildren, Ben, is studying there – not because of the Pratt connection, but because it offered him what he wanted to study.’